Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 }
 ```

-These commands don't return output if the operation was succesful.
+> Note: these commands don't return output if the operation was succesful.

 Attach a policy allowing the function to execute: